The Inflection Point — Why 2025 Is Different

 Market Signals Show Confidence

-In September 2025, Workday announced a $1.1 billion acquisition of a company building AI-powered software development agents [Workday Acquisition Announcement, 2025].
+In September 2025, Workday announced a $1.1 billion acquisition of Sana, a company building AI-powered workplace knowledge and learning platforms [Workday Acquisition Announcement, 2025].
 This wasn't an acqui-hire for talent or a defensive move against competitors.
-Workday—a company serving 10,000+ enterprise customers—bought AI agents as core product technology.
+Workday (a company serving 10,000+ enterprise customers) bought AI agents as core product technology to transform how employees learn, access knowledge, and complete tasks.

 What does this tell us?
 Enterprise software companies are betting billions that AI agents aren't experimental features to bolt onto existing products.
 They're fundamental architecture requiring ground-up integration.